AlexandreWadoux/MapQualityEvaluation/README.md

 Code and reproducible example for computing the Taylor, solar and target diagrams.

 Based on the paper:
 *Wadoux A.M.J-C., Walvoort D.J.J and Brus D.J.
-(2021) An integrated approach for the evaluation of quantitative soil maps through Taylor and solar diagrams* (under review in Geoderma)
+(2021) An integrated approach for the evaluation of quantitative soil maps through Taylor and solar diagrams* (Geoderma)

 ```diff
 To reproduce the figures below, run the file: "Example_paper.R"